Munters takes home prize at 2017 Europe Datacloud Awards

-Various winners were announced at this year’s awards that are tailored to recognise and showcase innovation, inspiration and excellence in data centre and cloud.
+Various winners were announced at this year's awards that are tailored to recognise and showcase innovation, inspiration and excellence in data center and cloud.

-President of the data centre business area at Munters, Neil Yule says the team are ecstatic with the result.
+President of the data center business area at Munters, Neil Yule says the team are ecstatic with the result.

-"We are proud to receive this recognition for our innovation and commitment to energy efficient solutions within the data centre industry,” says Yule.
+"We are proud to receive this recognition for our innovation and commitment to energy efficient solutions within the data center industry,” says Yule.

-“Our teams are dedicated to working with data centre owners and operators to achieve energy goals whilst offering an innovative edge.”
+“Our teams are dedicated to working with data center owners and operators to achieve energy goals whilst offering an innovative edge.

-The awards were presented on the evening of 6th June in the Monaco Sporting Club and the ceremony was attended by over 600 executives from the data centre and cloud industry.
+The awards were presented on the evening of 6th June in the Monaco Sporting Club and the ceremony was attended by over 600 executives from the data center and cloud industry.